 - Refresh your WordPress dashboard then visit Tools>Network.
 You will see a screen that looks similar to the one in the picture below.
 Read onwards before you make any configuration changes.

-Using Hostgator as an example, follow these instructions to create a wildcard DNS record for a domain.
+Follow these instructions to create a wildcard DNS record for a domain.

 - Select “sub-domains” under “Domains” in CPanel.